 If you’re planning a solo trip to Cartagena, Colombia, be prepared for a trip of a lifetime.
 The city offers an array of exceptional and diverse experiences: everything from its bustling nightlife to tranquil moments by the white sand beaches.

 With so much to see and so much to explore, it’s difficult to choose the spots to visit on your trip.
-Luckily, as a fellow solo traveller, I’ve got you covered.
-While I’ve tailored an itinerary for each type of traveller in my solo travel guide to Cartagena, Colombia, here are the 8 spots I’ve selected that anyone can appreciate during their stay.
+Luckily, as a fellow solo traveler, I’ve got you covered.
+While I’ve tailored an itinerary for each type of traveler in my solo travel guide to Cartagena, Colombia, here are the top places I’ve selected that anyone can appreciate during their stay.

 Palacio de la Inquisición